TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 :yaml:`routePath` defines the static keyword and the placeholders.
 :yaml:`requirements.category_id` This slug is checked using a regular expression to determine whether the argument can be interpreted as a number with up to 3 digits.
 Although the slug appears as an integer, it is treated as a character string, whereby leading zeros are possible.
-Without using `_arguments` the parameter the placeholder has to exactly match the argument name from URI which is `category`.
+Without using `_arguments` the placeholder name has to exactly match the argument name from URI which is `category`.
 :yaml:`requirements.tag` is a string parameter with valid characters from `a .. z`, `A ..
 Z` and `0 ..
 9`.
 :yaml:`_arguments.category_id` defines a mapping from the `category` parameter in the URL.
 Therefore 'category' can be used in the YAML configuration instead of `category_id`.